 North Street was built in 1998 and has 52 plots.
 Located across the street from the East End Elementary School, this community garden is adjacent to the school garden and overlooks Back Bay Cove.
 On clear days, gardeners have spectacular views of Mount Washington.
-Mount Joy Orchard surrounds the gardens with heirloom apple trees planted and cared for by elementary students and community volunteers.
-There are currently 46 fruit trees with plans to plant more each season.
+Mount Joy Orchard surrounds the gardens with heirloom fruit trees planted and cared for by elementary students and community volunteers.
+There are currently over 60 fruit trees with plans to plant more each season.

 Built in 2000, Payson Park is located off Baxter Boulevard and has 33 plots.
-Also in Payson Park close to the garden are open fields for various activities, a softball field, and skating hills.
+Also in Payson Park are open fields for various activities, a softball field, and sledding hills.